Plymouth & Cape Cod Tour

 Cape Cod evokes images of fishing villages, baseball, summer beaches, fresh seafood and lobster, lighthouses, and cottages.
 Your voyage begins crossing the historic Sagamore Bridge over the Cape Cod Canal (17.4 miles long) to our first destination, the Canal Museum.
 Learn about this remarkable feat of engineering by the Army Corps of Engineers and how it was built to bypass the treacherous “graveyard of the Atlantic.”
 Then we’ll proceed to the postcard perfect Town of Sandwich, Cape Cod’s oldest, settled by the Pilgrims.
 The town motto is Post tot Naufracia Portus, “after so many shipwrecks, a haven.

 Sandwich resembles a quaint village back in old England, and one common theme with early settlements is the town grist mill.
-You’ll visit the working Dexter Grist Mill built in 1659.
-Perhaps purchase some gourmet flour like chefs around the country.
+You’ll visit the working Dexter Grist Mill built in 1654.
+Perhaps purchase some gourmet flour like chefs around the country (Tuesdays and Wednesdays).
 Then, enjoy the glass exhibits at the nearby Sandwich Glass Museum, home to a world famous collection of 5,000 pieces of 1800s pressed glass.
 Admire the incredible display of glowing uranium glass goblets or purchase a souvenir sun catcher from the gift shop.
 You’ll have plenty of time to peruse the downtown shops or order tea and crumpets at one of several bakeries.

 Moving on, you will view the spectacular Sandwich Boardwalk that stretches to the Atlantic, which allowed farmers to harvest salt hay for livestock in the 1800s.
 We will then stop for lunch (price not included) with the locals at a landmark restaurant.